janmirco/rippl/README.md

 Rippl provides a seamless, calm workflow for generating precise meshes and visualizations for your [finite element](https://en.wikipedia.org/wiki/Finite_element_method) simulations.
 Designed to harmonize the power of Gmsh and PyVista, Rippl offers a relaxing and reliable environment to handle your pre- and post-processing needs.

+## Usage

+How to use Rippl can be found in the [examples](examples) directory.
+For example, a rectangle with quadrilateral elements can be created using this [script](examples/rectangle/main.py).

 ## Installation

 ### Directly via GitHub